returntocorp/inputset-generator/README.md

 # Input Set Generator

-Welcome to Return2Corp's input set generator!
+This is the input set generator for the R2C platform.

 ## Installation
 To install, simply `pip install r2c-inputset-generator`.
 Then run `r2c-isg` to load the shell.